 Karnataka: Sri Ram Sene says it is preparing list of ‘illegal’ churches and mosques

-Last week, the Hindutva organisation’s chief Pramod Muthalik had called for demolition of churches that were allegedly illegal.
+Last week, the Hindutva organisation’s chief Pramod Muthalik had called for allegedly unauthorised churches to be demolished.

-Hindutva organisation Sri Ram Sene has said that it is preparing a list of “illegal” churches and mosques in Karnataka, the Hindustan Times reported on Wednesday.
+Hindutva organisation Sri Ram Sene has said that it is preparing a list of churches and mosques in Karnataka it claims are illegal, the Hindustan Times reported on Wednesday.

-The organisation’s chief Pramod Muthalik alleged that some citizens have converted their houses into churches by placing a cross and conducting prayers there.
+The organisation’s chief Pramod Muthalik alleged that some citizens have converted their homes into churches by placing crosses and conducting prayers there.
 He alleged that such places were being used to carry out religious conversions.

-Muthalik claimed that there are more than 500 such churches in Karnataka.
+Muthalik claimed that there are more than 500 such informal churches in Karnataka.

-On May 13, the Sri Ram Sene chief had called for demolishing such churches using bulldozers, reported The Quint.
-At an event in Mysuru city, he had claimed that thousands of Hindus were being converted to Christianity every day.
+On May 13, the Sri Ram Sene chief had called for such churches to be demolished with bulldozers, reported The Quint.
+At an event in Mysuru, he had claimed that thousands of Hindus were being converted to Christianity every day.

-On Tuesday, Karnataka Governor Thaawarchand Gehlot cleared an Ordinance introduced by the Bharatiya Janata Party government against forced religious conversions.
-An Ordinance is a temporary law passed by the president or a governor when Parliament or a state Assembly is not in session.
+On Tuesday, Karnataka Governor Thaawarchand Gehlot cleared an ordinance introduced by the Bharatiya Janata Party government against forced religious conversions.
+An ordinance is a temporary law passed by the president or a governor when Parliament or a state Assembly is not in session.

 The Legislative Assembly had passed the Karnataka Protection of Right to Freedom of Religion Bill, 2021, in December.
 However, it was not tabled in the Legislative Council, where the BJP does not have a majority.

-Meanwhile, another Hindutva outfit, the Narendra Modi Vichar Manch, has called for a survey of mosques in Karnataka to look for evidence of erstwhile Hindu monuments.
+Meanwhile, another Hindutva outfit, the Narendra Modi Vichar Manch, has called for a survey of mosques in Karnataka to look for evidence of Hindu monuments that may have stood at the same sites.
 According to the organisation, such evidence could include idols, kalyanis or temple tanks, or gateways to temples.

-The demand comes amid an ongoing case in a Varanasi court, in which five women petitioners have sought permission to offer daily prayers at the back of the western wall of the the Gyanvapi mosque.
-They have claimed that an image of the Hindu deity Shringar Gauri exists at the site.
+The demand comes amid a case in a Varanasi court, in which five women petitioners have sought permission to offer daily prayers at the back of the western wall of the the Gyanvapi mosque.
+They have claimed that there is an image of the Hindu deity Shringar Gauri at the site.

 In the past few months, Hindutva groups in Karnataka have launched several campaigns targeting Muslims, and engaged in violence against them.